rbuchberger/jekyll_picture_tag/readme.md

 gallery:
   ppi: [1, 1.5]
   attr:
-    class: "galery-pict"
+    class: "gallery-pict"
     itemprop: "image"
   source_medium:
     media: "(min-width: 40em)"
     width: "600"
     height: "300"
   source_default:
     width: "300"
-    height: "150"
 ```

-#### `asset_path`
+#### `source_path`

-To make it easier to write tags, you can specify a base directory for your assets.
-All image paths will be relative to this directory.
+To make it easier to write tags, you can specify a source directory for your assets.
+All base image paths will be relative to this directory.

-For example if you set `asset_path: assets/images`, the `{% picture posters/dr_jekyll.jpg %}` tag will look for a file at `assets/images/posters/dr_jekyll.jpg`.
+For example, if you set `source_path: assets/_picture`, the `{% picture posters/dr_jekyll.jpg %}` tag will look for a file at `assets/_picture/posters/dr_jekyll.jpg`.

-Defaults to the Jekyll root directory.
+Defaults to the Jekyll source directory.

-#### `generated_path`
+#### `output_path`

-Jekyll Picture Tag automatically generates images based on your settings when you build the site.
-These are output to the `generated_path` directory.
-Defaults
+Jekyll Picture Tag automatically generates resized source images when you build the site.
+These are output to the `output_path` in your compiled site directory.
+The organization of your source directory is maintained in the output directory.

-Defaults to `{asset_path}/generated`.
+Defaults to `{compiled_site}/{source_path}/generated`.

 #### `markup`

-The markup to output. `picturefill` outputs markup for the Picturefill polyfill. `picture` outputs the proposed `<picture>` element markup.
+Choose `picturefill` to output markup for the Picturefill polyfill ([example]()) or `picture` to output markup for the proposed picture element ([example]()).
+When browsers implement picture just flip this setting and you're good to go.

 Defaults to `picturefill`.

 #### `presets`

-Presets are reusable picture tag styles that are referenced in the liquid tag.
+Presets are reusable picture styles that are referenced in the liquid tag.
 The `default` preset is required.
-A preset name can't contain the `.` or `:` characters.
+A preset name can't contain the `.`, `:`, or `/` characters.

 #### `attr`

 Each preset can have an optional list of HTML attributes associated with it.
-These attributes will be automatically inserted into the tag when the preset is used.
+These attributes will be automatically inserted when the preset is used.

-Any attribute also set in a tag will override an attribute set in `attr`.
-For standalone attributes set the value to `nil`.
+Setting an attribute in a tag will override the same attribute set in `attr`.
+Set the value of standalone attributes to `nil`.
 You can set any attribute except for `data-picture`, `data-alt`, `data-src`, and `data-media`.

 #### `ppi`

-The `ppi` array automatically generates resolution versions of your sources and images.
-The setting `[1, 1.5]` will create sources that switch to 1.5x sized images on devices with a minimum resolution of 1.5dppx.
+The `ppi` array automatically generates hi-ppi versions of your sources and images with a cross browser media atrribute.
+The setting `[1, 1.5, 2]` will create sources that switch to 1.5x sized images on devices with a minimum resolution of 1.5dppx, and 2x images on devices with a minimum resolution of 2dppx.
 For finer grained control omit `ppi` and write resolution sources by hand.

 #### `sources`

-The `<picture>` tag uses multiple source elements with individual `src` and `media` attributes.
+The picture tag uses multiple source elements with individual `src` and `media` attributes.
 The first source with a matching `media` attribute will be used.
-Each `source_*` becomes a source in html.
+Each `source_*` becomes a source element in HTML.

-Source keys are named with the pattern `source_` plus a descriptive string.
-They can't contain the `.` or `:` characters.
+Sources are named with the pattern `source_` plus a descriptive string.
+A `source_default` is required.
+Source names can't contain the `.`, `:`, or `/` characters.

+Remember to arrange your sources from most restrictive `media` to the least restrictive. `source_default` does not accept a `media` key, and should always be last.

 #### `width` and `height`

-Jekyll Picture Tag uses Minimagick Ruby library to automatically generate resized images for your picture sources.
+Jekyll Picture Tag uses Minimagick to automatically generate resized images for your picture sources.
 Set a single value to scale the image proportionately.
 Set both to scale and crop.
 Units are pixels.

 #### `media`

 `media` takes a CSS media query that sets the conditions under which the source will be displayed.
 Any CSS media query is allowed.

-You should arrange your sources from most restrictive `media` to the least restrictive. `source_default` does not accept a `media` key, and should always be last.

 ## Managing Generated Images

-Jekyll Picture Tag generates source images for you every time you build your site.
-It uses a smart caching system to make sure it doesn't generate the same image twice, and will re-use images as much as possible.
+Jekyll Picture Tag  generates resized source images every time you build your site.
+It uses a smart caching system to speed up site compilation, and will re-use images as much as possible.

 Try to use a base image that is larger than the largest source image you'll need.
 Jekyll Picture Tag will warn you if a base image is too small, and won't upscale your images.

+By specifying a source path that is not compiled by Jekyll you can prevent your huge base images from being copied to the compiled site.
+For example, `source_path: assets/_picture-source` and `output_path: assets/picture` will result in a picture directory in the compiled site that only contains your resized images.

-You should only store generated images in the `generated_path` directory.
-The plugin never deletes images, so every once in a while you may want to manually clean the directory and re-generate.
+The `output_path` is never deleted on site compilation.
+You should only store generated images in the `output_path` directory.
+Before you commit a version of your site you may want to manually clean the directory and re-generate.

+You should always use a build process to optomize your site assets, including images.
+If you're a cool kid you should take a look at [Yeoman](http://yeoman.io/) and [generator-jekyllrb](https://github.com/robwierzbowski/generator-jekyllrb).

 ## Contribute